-The Trust will incur significant costs as a result of the registration of the Trust Certificates under the Exchange Act and the Trust becoming a reporting issuer under the Exchange Act.
-As a reporting entity under the Exchange Act, the Trust will incur significant legal, accounting and other expenses that a non-reporting entity would not incur.
-In addition, the Exchange Act imposes various requirements on reporting entities that will require the Executive Officer, the Financial Officer and the Manager's employees, management and other personnel to devote a substantial amount of time to compliance initiatives.
+The Trust incurs significant costs as a result of the registration of the Trust Certificates under the Exchange Act and the Trust being a reporting issuer under the Exchange Act.
+As a reporting entity under the Exchange Act, the Trust incurs significant legal, accounting and other expenses that a non-reporting entity would not incur.
+In addition, the Exchange Act imposes various requirements on reporting entities that requires the Principal Executive Officer, the Principal Financial Officer and the Manager's employees, management and other personnel to devote a substantial amount of time to compliance initiatives.